 The VBOA will accept any course taken as pass/fail as long as the student receives earned semester hours for the successful completion of the course.
 The completed course must be on an official transcript from an appropriately accredited university, college or community college.

-At this time, there have been changes announced regarding the CPA exam.
+At this time, the following changes have been announced regarding the CPA exam.

 On May 21, 2020, the Board members voted to approve all NTS with expiration April 1 – Dec.
 30, 2020, be extended until Dec.
 31, 2020.

 Prometric will waive all rescheduling fees until Aug.
 1, 2020, cancel scheduled appointments and clear the NTS for candidates to reschedule at their convenience.

 18-month credit extensions

 On May 21, 2020, the Board members voted to approve an extension for exam candidates who have an 18-month credit expiring from April 1 to Dec.
 30 to be extended until Dec.
 31, 2020.

 Prometric resumed testing for the CPA exam in the U.S. on May 1, 2020.
 Prometric’s goal is to continue to open testing centers when and where it is safe to do so in accordance with all local, state and federal regulations.
 Prometric will be reaching out to the candidates directly as it relates to any scheduled appointments.
 View the open testing centers at www.prometric.com/site-openings.